D'Arcy Broderick: Early life

 Broderick, born in Bay de Verde, Newfoundland, Canada, the youngest son of Mary (Noonan) and Kevin Broderick, was introduced to music at a very early age, learning to play various instruments from his father's musical talents.
 Long considered one of the finest ballad singers in the province, he is also considered one of the best fiddle players in Newfoundland and Labrador.

 Career

 Broderick's professional career began when he joined the Sons of Erin and from there he became one of the founding members of the successful band The Irish Descendants.
-With Broderick's multi-talented art with musical instruments and his very traditional Irish voice he performed on three gold records by the Irish Descendants.
-The band received awards for Entertainers of the Year and Best Roots Traditional Artist, the Gabriel Award and a Juno for Best Roots Traditional Album.
+With Broderick's multi-talented art with musical instruments and his very traditional Irish voice he performed on three gold records by The Irish Descendants.
+The band received awards for Entertainers of the Year and Best Roots Traditional Artist and a Juno for Best Roots Traditional Album.

 Broderick released his first solo album entitled By Request, recorded at Blair Whalen's at studio in Torbay, Newfoundland and Labrador, in March 2006.
 Selections on the CD include: